- 1 pound ground beef

 - Pour 1-1/2 cups sauce into an ungreased 13x9-in. baking dish.
 Place about 1/4 cup beef mixture off center on each tortilla; top with 1-2 tablespoons cheese.
 Roll up and place over sauce, seam side down.
 Top with remaining sauce.

-- Bake, covered, 30-35 minutes or until heated through.
+- Bake, covered, until heated through, 30-35 minutes.
 Sprinkle with remaining cheese.
-Bake, uncovered, 10-15 minutes longer or until cheese is melted.
+Bake, uncovered, until cheese is melted, 10-15 minutes longer.
+Serve with optional toppings, if desired.
 Yield: 5 servings.

 Reviews for Garlic Beef Enchiladas